Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 From a technical depth perspective, this is the most complete open-source Nutanix AHV backup integration available today.
 It delivers Full and Incremental backups via Nutanix CBT snapshots, byte-identical same-cluster and alternate-cluster restore, cross-vendor INBOUND restore via qemu-img conversion (enabling Proxmox VE, VMware vSphere, and Hyper-V as restore targets), and a full DR replication stack with seed, bitmap-push delta, bandwidth throttling, mid-push reconnect, and four failover modes.
 A standalone health-check verb validates Prism reach, RBAC posture, and DSIP routing before the first job runs.

 From a commercial perspective, the plugin delivers all these capabilities at a fraction of the cost of enterprise alternatives.
 Veeam Data Platform for Nutanix starts at approximately US$ 5,000/year for small deployments.
 Commvault and NetBackup licenses routinely exceed US$ 10,000/year.
 The PodHeitor plugin offers a comparable — and in some dimensions, superior — feature set for Nutanix AHV environments at 50% or more savings.
-For any organisation running Nutanix AHV with Bacula Community, this plugin is the most cost-effective path to a defensible, production-grade backup and DR posture.
+For any organisation running Nutanix AHV with PodHeitor Backup, this plugin is the most cost-effective path to a defensible, production-grade backup and DR posture.

 2. Introduction & market context